segfly-oss/graml/README.md

 [MongoDB](https://github.com/mongodb/mongo) and more!

 #### Roadmap:
+* Customizable section names
 * Graph serialization to Graml
-* Customizable section names
 * DB class creation
+* Stream processing

 ## Usage
 To enable Graml in your project, simply declare the dependency: